UMassCS187HH/Corner-s-Cardstack-Conundrum/README.md

 #Corner’s Cardstack Conundrum
 ###Cardstacking fun with a Bounded Producer Consumer

-Jagath Jai Kumar – jjaikumar@gmail.com
+Jagath Jai Kumar – jjaikumar@umass.edu
 ##Overview

 For this project, you will be implementing a Bounded Producer-Consumer via a LinkedList.
 The data structure will simulate a special card shuffler that is organizing a deck while someone draws cards from the deck regularly.
 There are 9 methods to implement for this project.